semperos/rankle/README.md

 # rankle - Rank in Clojure

+**Alpha** This repository currently represents a set of code spikes and thought experiments.

 * Array programming and rank-oriented functions are inspired by [J](http://www.jsoftware.com/).
 * The column map and table abstractions are inspired by [Q](http://code.kx.com/q/).